drhsqlite/pikchr/doc/macro.md

 ## Parameters

 The invocation of a macro can be followed immediately by a parenthesized list of parameters.
-The open-parenthesis must immedately follow the macro name with no intervening whitespace.
+The open-parenthesis must immediately follow the macro name with no intervening whitespace.
 Parameters are comma-separated.
 There can be at most 9 parameters.